openconnect/ocserv/README.md

 $ ./configure && make && make check
 ```

-When cross compiling it may be useful to add the --enable-local-libopts
-option to configure.

 To test the code coverage of the test suite use the following:
 ```
 $ ./configure --enable-code-coverage